-Founded in 1984, Mabel Wadsworth Center is the only private, not-for-profit, independent feminist health center in Maine and one of fourteen in the United States.
+Founded in 1984, Mabel Wadsworth Center is the only private, not-for-profit, independent feminist health center in Maine.
 The Center began “from conversations around a kitchen table.”
-From a vision of an alternative model for women’s health care delivery and self-empowerment that is still emphasized today, the Center has grown to provide abortion care, contraception, annual exams, cancer screenings, prenatal care, hormone therapy to transgender clients, and other critical services to thousands across northern and eastern Maine.
-In 2016, we also began seeing people of all genders, including men, to better meet the needs of our community and demonstrate our commitment to inclusivity.
+From a vision of an alternative model for cisgender women’s health care delivery and self-empowerment that is still emphasized today, the Center has grown to provide abortion care, birth control, annual exams, cancer screenings, prenatal care, gender affirming hormone therapy, primary care, and other critical services to thousands across northern and eastern Maine.
+In 2016, we also began officially seeing people of all genders, including cisgender men, to better meet the needs of our community and demonstrate our commitment to inclusivity.

 In addition to direct clinical care, our mission calls upon us to educate and advocate to challenge the root causes of inequities that affect people’s health and lives.
-Therefore, except for direct reimbursement from Medicare and Medicaid, the organization does not accept state or federal government funding, ensuring we remain truly independent.
+Therefore, except for direct reimbursement from Medicare and Medicaid for clinical services, the organization does not accept restrictive state or federal government funding, ensuring we remain truly independent.

-In the early 1980s, when President Reagan was threatening a gag rule, meaning clinics that received federal funding would not be able to even talk about abortion as an option, it became clear that there was a need for a clinic in Bangor that was free from the strings that come attached to government funding.
-The Center has never wavered from its decision to forego federal or state funding and this commitment remains a strong part of our values today.
+In the early 1980s, when President Reagan was threatening a gag rule, meaning clinics that received federal funding would not be able to even talk about abortion as an option, it became clear that there was a need for an independent clinic in Bangor that was free from the strings that come attached to government funding.
+The Center has never wavered from its decision to forego restrictive federal or state funding and this commitment remains a strong part of our values today.

 Open and Affirming